 Arsenic is a metal-like substance found in small amounts in nature.
 Elevated levels of arsenic can be found naturally in groundwater in some areas of Illinois.
-Arsenic in groundwater also may be the result of contamination caused by hazardous waste or industries that make or use arsenic.
+Arsenic in groundwater may also be the result of contamination caused by hazardous waste or industries that use arsenic.
 Drinking water containing high levels of arsenic may cause health problems.

 HOW MIGHT I BE EXPOSED TO ARSENIC?

 A person can come into contact with arsenic in many different ways.
 Because it is a natural part of the environment, everyone is exposed to small amounts of arsenic.
 For most people, the largest source of arsenic is in the food they eat.
 Most foods, including vegetables, fish, and seafood, contain some arsenic.

 Arsenic in groundwater can enter the body by drinking the water or by eating food cooked in the water.
 Arsenic does not evaporate into the air and because it is not easily absorbed through the skin, bathing, showering, and handwashing will not increase arsenic exposure.

 HOW CAN ARSENIC GET INTO MY DRINKING WATER?

 There are two main ways arsenic can get into your drinking water.
 Mineral deposits in some areas of Illinois naturally contain high levels of arsenic.
 Groundwater flowing through these deposits can dissolve arsenic from the minerals.
 This can increase the amount of arsenic in your well water.